antoinehermant/anta_database/_sources/contact.md

-# Support and contact
+# Support and Contact

-Feel free to raise a [GitHub issue](https://github.com/antoinehermant/anta_database/issues/new) if you find any bug or if you would like a feature added.

-For any other questions or contribution, you can email me at: antoine.hermant@unibe.ch
+## Getting Help

+If you encounter any issues or have questions about the anta_database package:

+- **Bug Reports & Feature Requests**: Please raise a [GitHub issue](https://github.com/antoinehermant/anta_database/issues/new)
+- **General Questions**: Email antoine.hermant@unibe.ch

+## Data Access

+**Important**: The AntADatabase dataset is not publicly hosted.
+To access the compiled dataset:

-The database presented in this website is not available on any public repository.
-You can compile data using the package or contact me for the one I compiled.
+- You can compile your own data using the `anta_database` package (see [Advanced](advanced) section)
+- Contact antoine.hermant@unibe.ch to request access to the pre-compiled dataset

+## Contributing

+We welcome contributions to the anta_database project!
+Whether you want to:
+- Report bugs or suggest features
+- Improve documentation
+- Add new functionality
+- Contribute datasets

+Please see our [Contribution Guide](contribute) for more information.